-The ICC and LCIA are the two most widely used arbitral institutions in Europe and in Asia, the parties generally prefer HKIAC or SIAC.
+The ICC and LCIA are the two most widely used arbitral institutions in Europe and Asia, the parties generally prefer HKIAC or SIAC.

 Most arbitration institutions have their own arbitration rules.
-The United Nations Commission on International Trade Law (UNCITRAL) has also adopted its own arbitration rules in 1976.
+The United Nations Commission on International Trade Law (UNCITRAL) also adopted its own arbitration rules in 1976.
 The UNCITRAL Arbitration Rules are the best-known and most widely used ad hoc rules, which can be used if the contracting parties wish to avoid involving an arbitral institution above.

 In addition, many countries have their local own arbitration laws.
-The Arbitration Act 1996 of the UK makes provisions for arbitration under an arbitration tribunal, provides for the jurisdiction of the tribunal, allows for the enforcement of the arbitral award and stay of proceedings under an arbitration agreement.
+The Arbitration Act 1996 of the UK makes provisions for arbitration under an arbitration tribunal, provides for the jurisdiction of the tribunal, and allows for the enforcement of the arbitral award and stay of proceedings under an arbitration agreement.